dart-lang/site-www/src/content/language/extension-types.md

 You can also have a "mostly-transparent" extension type that adds new members and adapts others by redeclaring a given member name from the supertype.
-This would allow you to use stricter types on some parameters of a method or different default values, for example.
+This would allow you to use stricter types on some parameters of a method, or different default values, for example.

 Another mostly-transparent extension type approach is to implement a type that is a supertype of the representation type.
-For example, if the representation type is private but its supertype defines the part of the interface you wish to provide to clients.
+For example, if the representation type is private but its supertype defines the part of the interface that matters for clients.

 ### 2. Provide a *different* interface to an existing type